Date and Time Functions

 get_timestamp(string, dateFormat) timestamp

 Returns timestamp by parsing string according to the specified dateFormat.
 The format follows Spark’s Datetime patterns.
-Returns NULL for parsing error or NULL input.
-Throws exception for invalid format.

 SELECT get_timestamp('1970-01-01', 'yyyy-MM-dd); -- timestamp `1970-01-01`